developdata/CCIDiploma-Unit3/README.md

 If you havne't got Node.js installed on your computer, install it, next week we will start creating a web server that will take in data from an Arduino.
 I've put instructions for installation in the week 2 [README](https://github.com/developdata/CCIDiploma-Unit3/blob/master/week2/README.md).

+## Week 3 play
+This week will be a look at how games are designed, this should help you think about what you want to develop during this unit, and how to incorporate play into the piece.

+### Week 3 materials
+Write your rules exercise [link](https://write-your-rules.glitch.me/)

 ## Arduino Project Book notes
 As I’ve been going through the project book again, I’ve been noting down things that might be helpful, things that I had to do slightly differently, or didn’t give me the expected result.